MilKris666/-DCS-AH-64D-TEDAC-v2.0-/README.md

 Labeling was done with a diode laser.
 All laser files are included.
 If you can’t laser, I also included STL variants with raised text - just hit the letters with a white paint marker and maybe clear coat it so it survives your sweaty gamer hands.

 All files are located in the STLs.zip directory.
 It also contains the TEDACv2.0-How-To.pdf.
+GitHub’s PDF preview does not allow clickable links.
+To access the links in the parts list, download the PDF file.

 # **RTFM** -- read the uncluded **TEDACv2.0-How-To.pdf** !!